-The foundation programme is open to UG and PG students who just fall short on the direct entry academic requirements.
+The foundation program is open to UG and PG students who just fall short on the direct entry academic requirements.

 How to apply

-Once their applications are assessed and approved, students will receive an offer to study in both the international foundation programme and bachelor’s degree or master’s degree programme.
+3.)
+Once their applications are assessed and approved, students will receive an offer to study in both the international foundation program and bachelor’s degree or master’s degree program.

 4.)
 Students who successfully complete the IFP can then proceed to their bachelor’s or master’s degree studies.